 Jenny mentions that connecting with individuals is more important than ever in today's market because while "it's easy to set up automation systems that take care of feedback and questions, what consumers want is authenticity."
 A huge buzzword that actually has great meaning.
 How many times have you received programmed email replies from representatives or been on the line with a voice recording, feeling frustrated and appalled?
 Once is too many times.

-"With so much happening with AI technology right now, I think I speak for most people when I say that I can sense a robot vs a human," Jenny continues, "and that the latter is forever more pleasant."
+"With so much happening with AI marketing technology right now, I think I speak for most people when I say that I can sense a robot vs a human," Jenny continues, "and that the latter is forevermore pleasant."
 Point taken, being genuine is priceless.

 When letting things slide, like exceptionally amending a return policy or giving someone a store credit or discount for their trouble, "the chances of the customer returning or referring you to a friend are higher," states Jenny.
 You'll always please people by being available, understanding, and flexible.

-The role of a customer service department revolves around the consumer, and therefore should focus its entire raison d'être on that.
-CS reps are not just there to put out fires, they need to get in the weeds to anticipate the needs.
+The role of a customer service department revolves around the consumer, and therefore should focus its entire purpose on that.
+Customer service reps are not just there to put out fires, they need to get in the weeds to anticipate needs.

-TL;DR: don't wait for people to come complain and wonder why.
+Simply put, don't wait for people to come to complain and wonder why.
 Anticipate needs and value-adds by getting to know your clientele.

-Jenny and her team often visit DH customers all over the world to give our fam members some face time.
+Jenny and her team often visit Dash Hudson customers all over the world to give our members some face time when possible.
 "I’m responsible for ensuring that our customers are finding value in our product," she muses, continuing: "speaking with and visiting them to share updates and receive their feedback is a way to establish a real connection with them and to show that we are not robots!"
 (See point #1.)